-Maintaining the household and keeping it fed in Regency London: or, first make sure your kitchen utensils are not about to kill you… see the warnings in the contemporary manuals of cookery and domestic economy linked below about the dangers that lurked in your pots and pans, and how to avoid them.
+Maintaining the household and keeping it fed in early nineteenth century London: or, first make sure your kitchen utensils are not about to kill you… see the warnings in the contemporary manuals of cookery and domestic economy linked below about the dangers that lurked in your pots and pans, and how to avoid them.

 While the reports of cows being kept in London parks may give a charmingly pastoral impression, a very large number of metropolitan cows were necessary to supply the demand for milk in such a large conurbation and most of them lived in unhygienic sheds or even cellars.
 The problems with the milk supply were already considerable before it came to the question of whether the milkman was watering it.
 Here is an article on the milk-borne diseases which were still posing threats to health in 1932.